 NB: Resolutions at companies where an asset manager did not have holdings are not included in the calculation of their support percentage.
 'Weak' fossil fuel exclusions designates asset managers who received less than 50% of available points for their fossil fuel exclusion policies when these were evaluated for ShareAction's Point of No Returns report in 2022.
+Net zero targets data was also populated using responses from asset managers to our Point of No Returns survey.
+Not all managers' targets cover 100% AUM.

-A further seven asset managers which do not hold 2050 net-zero targets or significant fossil fuel exclusions (according to our 2022 Point of No Returns report) also voted in favour of less than 50% of climate resolutions
+A further seven asset managers which do not hold 2050 net-zero targets or significant fossil fuel exclusions (according to our 2023 Point of No Returns report) also voted in favour of less than 50% of climate resolutions.

-In contrast, 16 asset managers who have a public 2050 net-zero target aligned with a specific 1.5C pathway28 voted for over 60% of climate resolutions.
+In contrast, 16 asset managers who have a public 2050 net-zero target aligned with a specific 1.5C pathway voted for over 60% of climate resolutions.

 Membership of the Net Zero Asset Managers initiative (NZAMI) appears to have a marginal beneficial impact on asset managers' voting performance on climate resolutions.
-The vast majority of asset managers we assessed - 52 of the 69 - are NZAMI members.
-These NZAMI members voted in support of an average of 62% of climate resolutions at companies in which they had holdings, while non-members supported on average 48%.
+The vast majority of asset managers we assessed - 51 of the 69 - are NZAMI members.
+These NZAMI members voted in support of an average of 65% of climate resolutions at companies in which they had holdings, while non-members supported on average 41%.

-However, 19 NZAMI members voted for fewer than 50% of climate resolutions.
-Furthermore, six NZAMI members voted against more than 70% of climate resolutions (at companies in which they had holdings): T. Rowe Price (93%), BlackRock (90%), Vanguard (88%), Fidelity Investments (88%), AllianceBernstein (81%), and J.P.
+However, 16 NZAMI members voted for fewer than 50% of climate resolutions.
+Furthermore, four NZAMI members voted against more than 70% of climate resolutions (at companies in which they had holdings): T. Rowe Price (93%), BlackRock (90%), AllianceBernstein (81%), and J.P.
 Morgan Asset Management (73%).
 While membership of NZAMI is high within our sample of asset managers, then, many members do not live up to the initiative's name in terms of their voting performance.